gu-fan/riv.vim/README.rst

 ===============

 :Author: Rykka G.Forest
-:Date:   2012-06-28 19:28:26
+:Date:   2012-06-29 10:38:56
-:Version: 0.65
+:Version: 0.66
 :Github: https://github.com/Rykka/riv.vim

-**Riv** is a vim plugin for managing and writing reStructuredText_ Documents.
+**Riv** is a vim plugin for managing and writing reStructuredText_ documents.
 Short for 'reStructuredText in Vim'.

-It is for people either want to manage documents in a wiki way, or writing reStructuredText documents.
+It is for people either want to manage documents in a wiki way, or writing reStructuredText documents in an easy way.

 .. _reStructuredText: http://docutils.sourceforge.net/rst.html